MckennaCisler/wikispeedia/README.md

 - A statistical analysis of a player's saved games to analyze their decision-making and word/concept associations.
 - A change in the graphical representation of a webpage based on the subject and/or length and/or distance of the page.

-### Still left to define:

-- What's the lobby system?
-- When does the game end?
-- How are winners determined?

 ## Project Specs and Mockup

 ### Basic functionality: